cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/best-practices-interviewing-deaf-hoh-candidates/best-practices-interviewing-deaf-candidate-relying-on-interpreters.md

 ##### The Next Interview Stages
 After successful initial screening and moving to the next stages, please be sure to follow the checklist below:

 ✔️ Review [HR and Recruitment Team Guide](#hr-and-recruitment-team-guide).

 ✔️ Review [Interview Stage Specific Guide](interview-stage-specific-guide.md).

 ✔️ Brief the interview team as outlined in [Brief the Interview Team](#brief-the-interview-team).

-✔️ Share with the interview team the [Interviewers and Hiring Managers Guide](interviewers-and-hiring-managers-guide.md) and relevant sections of the [Interview Stage Specific Guide](interview-stage-specific-guide.md) for each specific interview stage.
+✔️ Share with the interview team the [Interviewer and Hiring Managers Guide](interviewer-and-hiring-managers-guide.md) and relevant sections of the [Interview Stage Specific Guide](interview-stage-specific-guide.md) for each specific interview stage.

 ✔️ Brief the candidate and interpreter ([Brief Candidate and Interpreter on What to Expect](#brief-candidate-and-interpreter-on-what-to-expect))